Claire Byrne's story

 For a few days, I wasn’t feeling my best, but eventually, I felt well enough to go to work.
 That evening is when the shivers started.
 No matter how many blankets or hot water bottles I used, I couldn’t get warm.
 That evening, I curled up on the sofa with my mum to watch a film, but the cold just wouldn’t leave me.

-The next morning, I woke up at around 6 am, burning up with a 40°C fever.
+The next morning, I woke up at around 6 am, burning up with a 40 degrees Celsius fever.
 Panicked, my mum called NHS 111.
 They immediately suspected meningitis and directed us to an out-of-hours GP.
 By the time I arrived, I was so sore I could barely walk, and the light in the surgery was so blinding that I had to lie with a blanket over my face.
 The GP called for an ambulance, but after being told it could take a while, my mum drove me straight to the hospital.

 Things quickly blurred from there.
 I remember an excruciating headache, vomiting uncontrollably, and not being able to tolerate any light.
 I was rushed for an MRI, then had a spinal tap done.
 I had to lie completely still afterwards, but mostly I remember begging the doctors to drill a hole in my head to relieve the pain, it was that unbearable!!